Chart Color Schemes

 Lakelands ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Lakelands had a low cultural diversity, with 86.7% born in Australia, 94.9% being citizens, and 91.5% speaking English only at home.
-Christianity was the predominant religion, accounting for 55.1%.
-The 'Other' category was overrepresented at 1.4%, compared to 0.4% regionally.
+Lakelands had a lower-than-average cultural diversity, with 86.7% of its population born in Australia, 94.9% being citizens, and 91.5% speaking English only at home.
+Christianity was the predominant religion, making up 55.1% of Lakelands' population.
+The most significant overrepresentation was in the 'Other' category, comprising 1.4% compared to 0.4% across the rest of NSW.

 Frequently Asked Questions - Diversity